RHS Hampton Court Palace Garden Festival

 Legacy Show Garden

-The Cancer Research UK Legacy Garden will be at the RHS Hampton Court Palace Garden Festival on 6 - 12 July 2020.
+The Cancer Research UK Legacy Garden will feature at the RHS Hampton Court Palace Garden Festival in the future.

 The garden is based on the symbol of infinity.
 It tells the story of how our supporters and researchers pledge to beat cancer for future generations.